20+ Ways to Eat Salmon for Dinner

 Salmon is one of the most versatile fish options on the market.
 It can be prepared easily in many different variations, and even though it has a strong flavor, it combines well with many other foods, seasonings, and spices.

-If you're looking for a new way to serve up this good-for-you fish, here are 20 that are worth a try.
+If you’re looking for a new way to serve up this good-for-you fish, here are over 20 that are worth a try.

 A sauce of burst cherry tomatoes, garlic, balsamic, and fresh thyme is a wonderful resting place for these crispy-skinned salmon fillets.